wp-plugins/lightbox-plus/readme.txt

 * <a href="http://www.hightechdad.com/">Michael Sheehan</a> and <a href="http://www.funnybunny.se/">Helena Hult&eacute;n</a> for continued support and testing.
 * Ken Williams (for testing version 1.5)
 * Bart Lauwers of <a href="http://www.genthree.com/">GenThree</a>
-* navjotsingh (for bug fix in gellery shortcode with version 1.6.x)
+* navjotsingh (for bug fix in gallery shortcode with version 1.6.x)
 * <a href="http://www.dev4press.com/">Milan Petrovic</a> for some quick debugging of version 2.0 admin panel
 * <a href="http://www.melaniesallis.com">Melanie Sallis</a> for needing a lightbox for her site which prompted me to create this plugin
 * <a href="http://www.jacklmoore.com/colorbox">Jack Moore</a> for creating the awesome jQuery plugin, ColorBox, and everyone who has contributed to the support in developing this plugin.